jnozzi/cocoadev.com/markdown/CarbonFramework.md

-General/CarbonFramework is an umbrella for an assortment of technologies, old and new:
+CarbonFramework is an umbrella for an assortment of technologies, old and new:

 [Topic]